noxworld-dev/NoxApiDocs/noxapi.md

 Draft version of the modding API docs for OpenNox.

 The entire API is split into four major namespaces, which can be requested by the mods in runtime.
-You also can execute Lua commands via Nox console at any time by simply typing `$ command`
+You can also execute Lua commands via Nox console at any time by simply typing `$ command`.

 ### Client